AlbaLomas/TFM-LBVS-Scipion/Fingerprints analysis/README.md

-Fingerprint analysis protocol explores molecular 2D descriptors.
+Fingerprint analysis protocol explores molecular 2D descriptors

 This folder contains the protocol code in Scipion and the associated script.
 The script is adapted from the code provided by Volkamer Lab[1].